-The student seeking admission to the BA in Liberal Arts program as a First-Year and First-Year International student must fulfill the following application requirements to be considered for admission:
+The student seeking admission to the BA in Liberal Arts program as a First-Year and First-Year International student must fulfill the following application requirements to be considered for admission.
+Application requirements are frequently reviewed and can change without notice.